Agility Training to meet the demands of field and court games

 Strength qualities related to agility

 Effective starting demands a high level of concentric strength to overcome inertia.
-It is extension of ankle/knee/hip pushing back against the ground to propel the body in the intended direction.
+It is an extension of the ankle/knee/hip pushing back against the ground to propel the body in the intended direction.
 Effective stopping demands a high level of eccentric strength demands.
 It is the proportionate bending of the ankle/knee/hip.
 Basic strength is a prerequisite for force production and reduction.

 The following table shows the relationship of the strength qualities to the components of agility.